 Almond jelly is a cream colored jelly with a soft consistency commonly eaten in across the country from Beijing to Hong Kong, and the South of China.
 The name is somewhat misleading, as the dessert is generally made using apricot kernel, which is soaked and grounded with water.
 The milk is then extracted, and a gelling substance is added.
 This dish is available in most Chinese restaurants.

 Another type of jelly commonly eaten for dessert is grass jelly.
-Grass jelly is not only famous in China, but is also a popular food in Southeast Asia and Taiwan.
+Grass jelly is not only famous in China, but is also a popular food in Southeast Asia.
 It is made using boiled 'fairy grass' (仙草 i.e. mesona chinensis, a type of mint) and adding starch and a baking salt.
 Grass jelly can be eaten in many different forms, either as jelly, in drinks, or mixed with condensed milk, the latter being commonly available in Chinese restaurants.

 Have a sweet tooth?
 Let us know when you book your tour and we can show you China through its desserts.
 Are there some specific desserts you want to try from this list?
 We can customize your itinerary accordingly, just contact us to start planning your trip.